 - 77. The ability of the OfS to impose a monetary penalty allows us to address the potential for a provider to gain financially by acting in breach of its conditions of registration.
 The use of monetary penalties also serves to incentivise compliance by all providers and allows us to take targeted action that is short of suspension of registration or de-registration. - 78.
-Regulations20 set out the maximum penalty that we can impose for each breach and the factors to which we must have regard when deciding whether to impose a penalty and the amount of that penalty.
+Regulations set out the maximum penalty that we can impose for each breach and the factors to which we must have regard when deciding whether to impose a penalty and the amount of that penalty.
 We must notify a provider of our intention to impose a monetary penalty and provide it with an opportunity to make representations to us.
 A provider may appeal to the First-Tier Tribunal against a decision by the OfS to impose a monetary penalty and the amount of that penalty.
 Under HERA, monetary penalties received by the OfS must be paid to the UK government. - 79.
-We are currently consulting on our approach to monetary penalties, and to the recovery of the OfS's costs when it takes certain forms of enforcement action, and this section will be updated at the end of that consultation process.21
+We have published guidance on our approach to determining the amount of a monetary penalty, including our approach to settlement discounts.
+The guidance also sets out our approach to the recovery of costs that we incur in relation to the process that results in the imposition of sanctions and to charging interest for late payment of our registration fees.
+This guidance was published following a consultation.